 Several porters hauled our luggage onto the roof and tied it down under a tarpaulin.
 Inside, we found the interior seating to be even less comfortable than the average school bus.
 This journey had us wondering about its viability before we started.
 We pulled out coats and anything we could find to pad the seats, but nothing alleviated the lack of give in the cushioning or unrelenting vertical seat backs.
 We settled in, impressed by the lack of concern for comfort in the bus’s design.
 It had been constructed in hardier days, long gone by.

 Our driver arrived and had a few words with the guide before settling into his seat at the wheel.
-Concerns about the driver appearing to be of an age, which surpassed that of the bus itself, displaced the group’s discomfort with the seating.
+Concerns about the driver appearing to be of an age that surpassed that of the bus itself displaced the group’s discomfort with the seating.
 He had a small assistant to run errands for him.
 But the assistant gave us no reason for confidence as he might have been born after the bus’s tires last received some air.

 The fact our guide remained unalarmed by our situation kept the group from freaking out.